mcclatchy/design/content/markets/index.md

 type: markets
 ---

-Click any image to download the file.
-All images shown below are in SVG format.
-Older versions of the logos in different formats are available by request.
+Click any logo or icon to download the individual SVG file, or download all assets in SVG and PNG format by [clicking here](/zip/mcclatchy-branding.zip).